Temple of Artemis: Rediscovery of the temple

 The site of the temple was rediscovered in 1869, after six years of searching by an expedition led by John Turtle Wood and sponsored by the British Museum.
-These excavations continued until 1874.As the temple was rediscovered, many artifacts were recovered along with it.
+These excavations continued until 1874.
+As the temple was rediscovered, many artifacts were recovered along with it.
 Sculpted columns that were part of the temple depict different female religious figures, such as Artemis herself among the Amazons.
 A few further fragments of sculpture were found during the 1904–1906 excavations directed by David George Hogarth.
 The recovered sculptured fragments of the 4th-century rebuilding and a few from the earlier temple, which had been used in the rubble fill for the rebuilding, were assembled and displayed in the "Ephesus Room" of the British Museum.
-In addition, the museum has part of possibly the oldest cache of coins in the world (600 BCE) that had been buried in the foundations of the Archaic temple.
+In addition, the museum has part of possibly the oldest cache of coins in the world (600 BC) that had been buried in the foundations of the Archaic temple.

 Today the site of the temple, which lies just outside Selçuk, is marked by a single column constructed of miscellaneous fragments discovered at the site.

+Recent discoveries

+In 2026, archaeologists investigating the Odeion within the Temple of Artemis documented a Middle Byzantine stone-lined grave containing the remains of two perinatal infants, possibly twins, buried inside a disused Roman latrine channel dating to the 2nd–3rd centuries AD.
+Radiocarbon dating placed the burial in the 8th–9th centuries CE, and bioarchaeological analysis indicated that the infants were likely born prematurely at approximately 33–34 weeks of gestation.
+The carefully constructed grave, the side-by-side placement of the infants, and evidence that they had been wrapped in a burial shroud suggest a deliberate Christian burial rather than the disposal of human remains.
+Researchers interpreted the unusual burial location as reflecting distinct funerary practices for unbaptized or perinatal children during the Middle Byzantine period.